17IMMANUEL17/Liquid-Argon-Simulation/README.md

-Simulation of Liquid Argon through Molecular Dynamics and Monte Carlo techniques In this project we are interested in analyzing the results obtained simulating a Lennard- Jones fluid through different tecniques: the first one will be a NVE simulation performed through Molecular Dynamics; the second one a NVT simulation through Molecular dy- namics and Nosé-Hoover thermostat; the third one will be a Monte Carlo NVT simulation.
+Simulation of Liquid Argon through Molecular Dynamics and Monte Carlo techniques In this project we are interested in analyzing the results obtained simulating a Lennard- Jones fluid through different tecniques: the first one will be a NVE simulation performed through Molecular Dynamics; the second one a NVT simulation through Molecular Dynamics and Nosé-Hoover thermostat; the third one will be a Monte Carlo NVT simulation.
 In order to compare the different approaches we will focus on some particular physical
 quantities: the correlation function, the structure factor and finally the diffusion coeffi- cient.